 Study The Past to Lead the Future

-Located in Greensburg, Pennsylvania - a 200 year old city named to honor American Revolutionary War general Nathanael Greene - Seton Hill’s campus and surroundings provide a rich environment for historical discovery.
-As a Seton Hill history major, you’ll develop an understanding of American and European history while fostering skills that consistently lead to personal and professional success, such as:
+Located in Greensburg, Pennsylvania - a 200-year-old city named to honor American Revolutionary War general Nathanael Greene - Seton Hill’s campus and surroundings provide a rich environment for historical discovery.
+As a Seton Hill history major, you’ll develop an understanding of global, American and European history while fostering skills that consistently lead to personal and professional success, such as:

 - Clear communication.

 - Awareness of the multiple points of view that pertain to any issue or problem.